In the 1990’s I completed degrees at Leicester Polytechnic and Kingston University.

 Around 2000 I moved to France for 4 years, painting and drawing full time.
 Initially the small village of Cambieure, Aude took me in and then I bought a small house in nearby Limoux.

-I was luckily enough to meet my wife Natalie in 2002 and her daughter Effie.
-We all now live together with our youngest Jessamy in the South-West corner of London.
+I was luckily enough to meet my wife Natalie in 2002.
+We live in South-West corner of London with our two children Effie and Jack (when they are at home)

 For many years I worked towards solo exhibitions and completed commissions.
-Since then I’ve been looking after the children and have adapted my work schedule to include more group exhibitions and illustration work.
+During the 2010s I balanced life as a dad (looking after the children) and adapted my work schedule to include more group exhibitions and illustration work.
+In the 2020s I look forward to re-engaging with some more personal themes as well as new adventures with collaborators.